vt-bekah/Project1/README.md

         * How does income distribution compare?
      * Size of house (# of rooms or sq. footage – not sure what is available)
         * Is there a trend over time by size?
-4. Risk Assessment: Crime Analysis
+4. Risk Assessment: Crime Analysis, Hazards (e.g natural disastors)
      * What are crime trends?
         * Violent crime
         * Property Crime